FNNDSC/pfdicom_tagSub/README.rst

         An optional extension to filter the DICOM files of interest from the
         <inputDir>.

+        [-f|--filefilter <fileFilter>]
+        A list of comma separated string filters to apply across the input file space

+        [-d|--dirFilter <dirFilter>]
+        A list of comma separated string filters to apply across the input dir space

         [-O|--outputDir <outputDir>]
         The output root directory that will contain a tree structure identical to the input directory, and each "leaf" node will contain the analysis